easybuilders/easybuild-tutorial/docs/03_configuration/README.md

 based on filename, and a couple of subdirectories are considered.
 For example, for a software packagamed '`Example'`, EasyBuild will consider locations like `<sourcepath>/e/Example/`, `<sourcepath>/Example/`, and so on.

-The first path listed in `sourcepath` will become the root directory where EasyBuild stores downloaded source files, organised by software name through subdirectories.
+The first path listed in `sourcepath` is the location where EasyBuild will store downloaded source files, organised by software name through subdirectories.

 *Make sure you have write permissions to the first path listed in `sourcepath`, so EasyBuild is able